yassine-turki/ada-template-website/README.md

     <iframe src="figs/directors_html/director_gender_roles_with_precise_ratios.html" width="1000" height="600" frameborder="0"></iframe>
     <figcaption style="text-align: center; margin-top: 4px;">Male Female Representation in Main Roles (Top 3) by Director Gender</figcaption>
 </figure>
-So here I see that women directos employ on average the same number of actors and actresses.
+So here I see that women directors employ on average the same number of actors and actresses.
 On the other hand, male directors employ 1.7 times more actors than actresses !
 Why ???
 That's not fair.
 What about if I single out each role.

 <figure>
-    <iframe src="figs/directors_html/director_role_distribution_with_ratios.html" width="900" height="600" frameborder="0"></iframe>
+    <iframe src="figs/directors_html/director_role_distribution_with_ratios.html" width="1100" height="600" frameborder="0"></iframe>
     <figcaption style="text-align: center; margin-top: 4px;">Male Female Representation by Director Gender for First, Second, and Third Role</figcaption>
 </figure>

-Well for first role, I should definitly not try to work for a male director.
-They employ 3.6 times more man (I have a 28% chance of being selected).
+Well for first role, I should definitely not try to work for a male director.
+They employ 3.6 times more men (I have a 28% chance of being selected).
 Female directors are much better in terms of equity because I have 50% change of getting first role.
 Interestingly enough, for second role, I have a bit more chance to be hired by a male director (45%).
 That's probably because it's nice to have some women in the cast.
 But sadly, my chances for third role decrease back to 37% with a male director.
 I feel like they just want one actress for second role.
 On the other hand, female directors employ both actors and actresses with (about) the same probability for the two gender.

 So now, it seems that I should definitly apply for a film made by a female director.
-But considering the very few number of female direcotr, I might as well look for films by male directors.
+But considering the very few number of female directors, I might as well look for films by male directors.

 ## Conclusion